A fully passive transmitter for decoy-state quantum key distribution: Discussion

 \section{Discussion}

-Active QKD systems rely on the use of externally driven modulators, whose imperfections lead to security loopholes and side-channels (\textit{e.g.} THAs), and whose frequency of operation typically limits the repetition rate of the system.
+Active QKD systems often rely on the use of externally driven modulators, whose imperfections lead to security loopholes and side-channels (\textit{e.g.} THAs), and whose frequency of operation typically limits the repetition rate of the system.
 Therefore, replacing all externally driven elements by a passive mechanism could be a very appealing feature for QKD: it provides immunity to modulator side channels and, in principle, it enables the operation of QKD systems at higher repetition rates.
 On top of it, passive architectures could reduce the complexity (and thereby the cost) of QKD infrastructures.
 Needless to say, this would entail an advantage in many practical situations, for instance, when it comes to deploying QKD on a satellite.

 Despite the intense research in the field, working out a fully passive linear-optics setup for the celebrated decoy-state BB84 protocol remained an open problem for more than a decade.
-Nonetheless, the present work, together with that in~\cite{Mike}, elucidate this possibility for the first time, and explicitly construct different fully passive protocols with very diverse approaches to decoy-state parameter estimation.
+Nonetheless, the present work, together with that in~\cite{Mike}, elucidate this possibility for the first time, and explicitly construct different fully passive protocols with very diverse approaches to polarization encoding and decoy-state parameter estimation.
 This clearly illustrates the versatility of the considered prototype.
-On top of it, a detailed security analysis for mixed single-photon states is provided in this work, tightening a loose end present in~\cite{Mike}.
+On top of it, we provide a detailed security analysis for the mixed single-photon states generated by the transmitter, tightening a loose end present in~\cite{Mike}.

-For implementation purposes, a relevant observation is that the usage of four independent laser sources in the PT is not a necessity by any means, but rather an instrument we use for theoretical convenience.
-Identically as in~\cite{Mike} ---where a detailed discussion is included---, the same physical states can be generated by using a single laser and suitable Mach-Zehnder interferometry, an alternative that benefits from an enhanced simplicity.
+For implementation purposes, we remark that the usage of four independent lasers in the PT is not a necessity by any means, but rather an instrument we use for theoretical convenience.
+Identically as in~\cite{Mike} ---where a detailed discussion is included---, the same physical states can be generated by using a single laser and suitable Mach-Zehnder interferometry.
+This configuration benefits from an enhanced simplicity, because high-visibility interference demands photon indistinguishability, which is typically hard to enforce when using independent lasers.